Last Updated on April 14, 2021 by Helga Dosa

 Set the timer for two minutes and check your herbs when the timer pings.
 If you would like them a little drier, or they are not crumbly enough, give them another 30 seconds.
 When the herbs are ready they will crumble easily in your fingers.
 Store the crumbled herbs in clean dry jars or plastic containers.

 One of the nicest ways to use your dried herbs is herbal tea.
 You can use single herbs, such as mint, or make your own mixtures, such as lemon verbena and dried lemon or orange peel.
 You can dry the peels in your microwave in the same way you dry your herbs, but make sure they are very thinly sliced, almost transparent.

 If you like to make your own cosmetics and home products, you can make both herbal lip gloss and soap in your microwave oven.

-To make soap, place half a cake of unscented plain soap into a bowl, cover with water and microwave two minutes at a time until the soap has melted.
-Stir in lavender heads, rose petals, finely ground oatmeal or any other mixture of herbs such as chamomile and lemon verbena, and pour into moulds.
-Allow to set.
+To make soap, place half a cake of unscented plain soap into a bowl, cover with water, and microwave two minutes at a time until the soap has melted.
+Stir in lavender heads, rose petals, finely ground oatmeal, or any other mixture of herbs such as chamomile and lemon verbena, and pour into molds.
+Allow setting.

 So next time you are making crafts or recipes with herbs, don’t forget the microwave.
 What used to take hours, even days, can now just take minutes!!